snehabanerjee12/IMDB-clone-repository/README.md

 this web application consists of three pages.

 1. The search page - where user can search for any movies and get the brief description of the movie.
 User can mark any movie as its favourite . all the favourite movies will be stored in the favourite section.

+2. the movie details page- where user can get the details of any particular movie.

+3. the Favourite section - where user can check what are all his favourite movies .